Clover Hill Tavern: History

-In 1845, when Appomattox County was established, a post office was formed and the original "court house" was built along with law offices and other government-related businesses.
-The village of "Clover Hill" changed its name to "Appomattox Court House".
-In 1846, Samuel D. McDearmon bought the Clover Hill Tavern.
-The village had approximately 150 people throughout the 1850s.

 In 1865, on Palm Sunday, the rapidly approaching end of the Civil War changed the prosperity of the Clover Hill Tavern with the surrender of General Robert E. Lee to General Ulysses S. Grant.
 The Generals arranged a meeting to be held in town at the McLean House so Lee could formally surrender his troops to Grant, effectively ending the American Civil War.
 Approximately thirty thousand paroles for the Confederate soldiers were printed in the Clover Hill Tavern.

 At the time of General Lee's surrender to Union commander Grant in 1865 the Tavern and its associated outbuildings were owned by Wilson Hix.

 Billy Hix, Wilson's son, was the sheriff of the village of Appomattox Court House then.
 Brigadier General George H. Sharpe, as head of the Bureau of Military Information and Assistant Provost Marshal, made the Clover Hill Tavern his headquarters starting on April 10, 1865.
 Sharpe was designated by Grant to oversee the printing of parole passes which were issued to the Confederate veterans.
 Research by historians of the Park reveal that perhaps the paroles were printed in the wooden dining room wing at the west end of the Tavern that no longer is there.
 The paroles allowed the surrendered Confederate soldiers to travel unmolested to their homes.

-The Clover Hill village ("Appomattox Court House") of the 1850s consisted of the Clover Hill Tavern, the Old Appomattox Court House, two blacksmith shops, the original county jail, the Jones and Woodson law offices, the Plunkett-Meeks Store, two stables, the McLean and Peers homes and some cabins.

 A National Park Service marker at the front entrance of the Clover Hill Tavern reads: